 Make (or purchase) suitable cookies.
-We like using the Flourless Almond Peanut Butter Cookies (share in this post), Flourless Peanut Butter Cookies, and Brown Sugar Chocolate Chip Cookies to make ours.
+We like using the Flourless Almond Peanut Butter Cookies (shared in this post above), Flourless Peanut Butter Cookies, and Brown Sugar Chocolate Chip Cookies to make ours.
 When using Chocolate Chip Cookies, one doesn’t even necessarily have to use chocolate squares.
 The same holds true if you use Flourless Sparkling Chocolate Cookies.
 There’s enough chocolate in the cookies overall to give you the same S’mores taste!

 ~ Roast marshmallow.
 (See links below for making homemade marshmallows, free of dyes and other undesirable “stuff.”)

 ~ Place chocolate square on cookie.
 (Use dairy-free chocolate for dairy-free version.)

-~ Skillfully slide roasted marshmallow (while still hot) on to bottom cookie on top of chocolate square and between top cookie.
-Or use your own method.
-That’s how I do it but feel free to use your own method if you do it differently.)
+~ Skillfully slide roasted marshmallow (while still hot) on to bottom cookie on top of the chocolate square and between the top cookie.
+(That’s how I do it but feel free to use your own method if you do it differently.)

 Shirley’s Notes: I confess I sometimes like my marshmallows a bit burned; hence, the burnt edges shown in the photos of the Cookie S’mores.
 Truth be told, I don’t mind my Nut Butter cookies a tad burned either.
-Except in our house, we don’t call them burned … we call them OC’s–Overcooked Cookies.
+Except in our house, we don’t call them burned cookies … we call them OC’s–Overcooked Cookies.

 Not camping or without a bonfire handy?
 Roast your marshmallow over the kitchen burner using a skewer.
 Have you done that before?
 I certainly have.